braksator/webarchiver/README.md

 that.
 Might be a nice feature though so it's worth thinking about again.
 + Right now when a match is found it gets used, even though it might be a subset of a longer match in another file.
 It would be possible to perform a full analysis of the files first before deciding which replacements to use.
++ Performance can be improved at the expense of memory (both volatile and persistent).
+When deduplicating; each file is compared against all the previous files and those are each read again from the disk, unwrapped, refragmented, and rewritten.
+They could be stored in kfs in their unwrapped fragmented form - this would also mean that replacements would have to be done on the fragmented version, but likely would allow for more deduplication potential in subsequent passes, as currently existing replacements tend to get locked away in an unmatchable fragment.

 ## BTW...